tribprev/tribprev.github.io/issues/_current/townsend.md

 ---

 *Not just fantasy*.

+---

-I read Joon 's swooning objectivism, the story written out as milk stains on a white tee and dissociate.
-Take a walk and slip into my own pregnant reverie, in front of racks of faded band merch at Mercy Vintage.
-It gets me out of the house, fleshes out the imperfect goodwill I imagine.
+Loo reads Joon 's swooning objectivism, the sensation written out as milk stains on a white tee.
+They dissociate.
+Take a walk and slip into their own pregnant reverie, in front of racks of faded band merch at Mercy Vintage.
+It gets them out of the house, fleshes out the imperfect goodwill they imagine.
 Garish and obscene.
 Glamorously threadbare.
 Almost miraculous.

 ---

-At minimum, I was Adam naming my way into some extreme measure of self-fixation, obsessed and obsessive rumination toward minding mine own business vs. minding our own pleasure, a private heaven or public hell expanding in exponential dimensions.
-Overwhelming obsession.
-The thought we writ large as a folding in not stretching toward.
-Sex that makes an ass of me.
+At minimum, Loo felt like a dizzy Adam naming their way into some extreme measure of self-fixation, obsessed and obsessive rumination toward minding their own business vs. minding their own pleasure, a private heaven or public hell expanding in exponential dimensions.
+At max, overwhelming obsession, squeezing everything into a horizon line.
+The thought Loo writ large as a folding in not stretching toward.
+Sex that makes an ass of them.
 An emaciated face or ghost of personality draining toward the shaky drain 's point of no return.
 A limp corpse wrist arching up through grating.
-Pose becoming cramp becoming camp becoming something chronic, rhetorical. *We weren't praying for this.*
+Pose becoming cramp becoming camp becoming something chronic, rhetorical. *They weren't praying for this.*

 ---

-I conjure Aaron's rod that budded.
-Aaron's poem in *The Paradise of Forms*. *The dress likes the way he looks, hairy.* I wanted to have a manifesto to blow it up as so little made sense in a time when competing spiritual forces struggled to pull our feeble agreement apart.
-The ring that rolls out of reach no matter how much we stretch to grab at it.
+Loo conjures Aaron's rod that budded.
+Aaron's poem in *The Paradise of Forms*. *The dress likes the way he looks, hairy.* They wanted to have a manifesto to blow it up, as so little made sense in a time when competing spiritual forces struggled to pull any apart feeble agreement.
+The ring rolls out of reach no matter how much they stretch to grab at it.
 Sell the outerwear when the work dries up.
-Our stubborn multiplicity, an innate fuck you to a pervasive loneliness imposed as though every day we must get out into the world, face a grave, dead broke, east west, damning orientation.
+Their stubborn multiplicity, an innate fuck you to a pervasive loneliness imposed as though every day they must get out into the world, face a grave, dead broke, east west, damning orientation.
 Yes.
 There were too many complications.
-I worried about the repetition of the movements, the choreography of my not yet our bodies on the page creating a rough line for measurement.
-I worried too about my height and weight, someone called it stature which left me cold.
-The pressing thought of physical necessity.
-No. An ever-increasing push towards order but this ran against our rangy opulence.
-We imagined the end of power as a chain of supplication cracked or dragged from around our neck.
+Loo worried about the repetition of their movements, the choreography of their not yet communal body on the page creating a rough line for measurement.
+Loo worried too about their height and weight as well, someone called it 'stature' which left them cold as marble.
+As though the pressing thought of physical necessity left a lasting impression.
+No. An ever-increasing push towards order but this ran against their rangy opulence.
+Loo imagined the end of power as a chain of supplication cracked or dragged from around their neck.
 Link by link together the weakest collapsing.

 ---

-With a handful of brass rings, my or this hand a rams head, a claw, a ram in profile, a Cleopatra snake charm winding up to strike.
-Tiny glass eye.
+With a handful of brass rings, their or this hand a rams head, a claw, a ram in profile, a Cleopatra snake charm winding up to strike any softness or warmth of flesh.
+A tiny glass eye.
 The pendulum of a snowflake pendant.
 Scattered indications of movement outwards.
-A fire sign, a fire floating above the watery sensation, the feeling, a lack inside the water and so we became an anthem in perpetual wonder of the distinction.
+Each object of reference, a reliquary, a talisman, a psychic tool, A fire sign, a fire floating above the perpetual watery sensation, the feeling, a lack inside the water and so Loo became an anthem in perpetual wonder of the distinction.
 Glamorous, the we that together made a choice, was given split-second choices to make.
-I wanted them or they, us in some mindless repetition.
+Loo wanted a them or they, an us in some mindless repetition.
 To be awed again.
-Language for what we didn't yet understand.
-Anyways, I didn't want to be confused.
-I wanted to sing.
+Language for what they didn't yet understand.
+Anyways, Loo didn't want to be confused.
+They wanted to sing.

 ---

 *Punch a ghost...*
-{: .indent1}
+{: .indent2}

-*A dress only becomes a dress by being worn.*

 ---

-The specters of Anger's Puce moment.
-Obscene luxury just danced off the rack.
-A sheet a shift a skirt a ghost, styles of unfolding in the machinery of yr vision.
+*A dress only becomes a dress by being worn*

 ---

+Or the specters of Anger 's puce moment, obscene luxury just danced off the rack.
+Loo counts: A sheet a shift a skirt a ghost, styles of unfolding in the machinery of their vision.

+---

-Belief is what we fall into from the periphery.
-The shadow of a god insisting the writing is the wall the body is sketched as an outline on the floor.
-The heft of paper chains, this history of royalty.
+Belief is what Loo falls into from the periphery.
+The shadow of a god insisting the writing is the wall the body is an outline on the floor.
+The slight heft of paper chains or this history of royalty.
 Neither nor.
-We believed naively that fire would burn it all away and beneath would be a glowing residue of wholeness.
+Loo believed naively that passionate fire would materialize to burn it all away and beneath would be a glowing residue of wholeness.
 An unbroken circle beneath the church.
 Inside curves and smooth wet.
-We feel felt this as something approaching completion, tearing each layer away.
+They felt this as something approaching completion, tearing each layer away.
 This less specific and quiet insistence of a sensual momentum forward made it even moreso.
-I watched it all watching Legion a show of superpowers where the superhero is mentally unwell.
-Is multiple, the world is unwell in its insistence on those without power.
-The hero 's crush moves through touch her spirit kissing her or him as they switch bodies.
-They remaking what it means to inhabit a world to slosh against the viscera.
+Loo watched it all through a specific lens, watching Legion, a show of superpowers where the hero is labeled mentally unwell -- is sick with a multiplicity -- in a world unwell in its insistence on those without these specific queer powers, filled with synthetic cloth and mid-centeery modern furnishings.
+The hero 's obsession moves throughout the scene, touching each stupefied spirit, kissing her or him as they switch bodies.
+They, remaking what it means to inhabit such a world, to slosh against the viscera.
 Dumb and newly born.
-On the floor of Wolfman Books during the reading I listen to our friend transforming into pure description at the same time not listening I pull off the gel polish from my middle finger complete in one piece and stick it behind the poetry, saving for it later.
+On the floor of Wolfman Books during the reading Loo listens to their friend transforming into pure description at the same time not listening they pull off the gel polish from their middle finger complete in one piece and stick it behind the shelf of poetry, saving it to chance upon later.

 ---